Two years ago I met the goddess Nanna for the first time.

 Everybody experiences a connection with divinity differently.
 This isn’t true only in pagan polytheism but for anyone, Christian to Hindu.
 Anyone who pursues a relationship with (a) god, goddess, or spirit is going to have a different method of communication with that being.

-For me, deities have always arrived in dream visions.
+For me, deities have always entered my consciousness through dream visions.
 This is partially why I call myself a dreamworker; I’m better able to connect with other realms from the dreamscape than I am able to from woken consciousness.
 Some people may have the ability of clairaudience, the ability to hear a deity speak.
 Others may find communication with spirit at its strongest through automatic writing.
 For me, it’s dreams.

 And that is where Nanna introduced herself.